 - Try a different dressing, make your own like this ranch dressing, or use a jar of your fave.
 Salmon caesar is another delicious option.

-- Add your favorite mix-ins, like croutons (check out these keto croutons to keep it low carb), chopped nuts, other veggies, fresh herbs, or even parmesan crisps.
+- Add your favorite mix-ins, like croutons, chopped nuts, other veggies, fresh herbs, or even parmesan crisps.

 - Use a different kind of salmon.
-As mentioned above you can use leftover salmon, canned salmon, or lox salmon.
+As mentioned above you can use leftover salmon (my pesto salmon or salmon bruschetta would be incredible here!), canned salmon, or lox salmon.

 - Or try a different kind of protein.
 Drain a can of tuna, flake it, then add it in, for an upgraded version of this avocado tuna salad.
 Or go with chicken for a Greek chicken salad.